-Stomach polyps form in response to swelling (inflammation) or other damage to the lining of the stomach.
-The most common types of stomach polyps are:
+Stomach polyps form in response to damage to your stomach lining.
+The most common causes of stomach polyps are:

-Fundic gland polyps are common among people who regularly take certain medications to reduce stomach acid (proton pump inhibitors).
-Fundic gland polyps aren't a cause for concern for these people unless they're larger than 2/5 inch (1 centimeter) in diameter.
-The cancer risk in these large polyps is very small, but some doctors recommend discontinuing proton pump inhibitors or removing the polyp or both.
+- Regular use of certain stomach medications.
+Fundic gland polyps are common among people who regularly take proton pump inhibitors to reduce stomach acid.
+These polyps are generally small and aren't a cause for concern.
+Fundic gland polyps with a diameter larger than about 2/5 inch (1 centimeter) carry a small risk of cancer, so your doctor might recommend discontinuing proton pump inhibitors or removing the polyp or both.

 - Mahachai V, et al. Gastric polyps. http://www.uptodate.com/home.
 Accessed July 28, 2015.